 With money in the scheme being contributed from yourself, your employer, the government, and the investment returns from your KiwiSaver fund, the KiwiSaver scheme is a fantastic tool to invest and grow your money.
 Here are 3 tips to ensure you’re getting the most out of your KiwiSaver fund.

-How KiwiSaver works
+How does KiwiSaver work?

 Firstly, how does KiwiSaver work?
 Assuming you’re an employee between the ages of 18 and 64, as a member of KiwiSaver: